Thermodynamic uncertainty relation for generalized time-reversal observables: VANISHING TRAJECTORY

 \section{VANISHING TRAJECTORY}

-In the derivation of the minimum achievable tail bound [Eq.~\eqref{koko}], we dismissed the possibility of vanishing trajectories' existence in the distribution.
-We show that this simplification does not affect the generality in minimizing the probability.
-At $\sigma=0$, the paired points have evenly split conditional probabilities, meaning $\Pr(\phi\le 0 \mid \Gamma_0)=\tfrac12$.
-Thus, taking the vanishing trajectories into account and admitting the shared minimum of $y(\sigma(\Gamma))$, the total expectation of Eq.~\eqref{totalexp} becomes
+In the derivation of the minimum achievable tail bound [Eq.~\eqref{koko}], we assumed that the support contains no vanishing trajectories with \(\sigma=0\).
+We show here that this restriction does not affect the minimization of the tail probability.